A Williamsburg woman wanted in connection with a fatal July crash has been found, according to Whitley County Sheriff Colan Harrell.

 “The friend knew she was wanted,” he said. “(The friend) called 911 and reported her location, then called for an ambulance.”

 Campbell County Sheriff’s deputies responded to the call, and located Bell in treatment at Jellico Community Hospital.

 “They met her there at the hospital,” Harrell said.

 He added that Bell waived extradition and was brought back to Whitley County Aug.
 1.

-She was originally jailed in the detention center under a $250,000 cash bond with an ankle bracelet requirement — and JailTracker records indicate she was released on that bond Dec.
+She was jailed in the Whitley County Detention Center under a $250,000 cash bond with an ankle bracelet requirement — and JailTracker records indicate she was released Dec.
 3.